zgiannuzzi/oracle-db-training/Programing_section_6.md

 Where (department_id = 20 OR department_id = 50;
 ```

-#6.2
+# 6.2
+### Vocabulary

-USING -Allows a natural join based on an arbitrary condition or two columns with different names.
+1. USING - Allows a natural join based on an arbitrary condition or two columns with different names.
--Performs an equijoin based on one specified column name
+2. ON clause -Performs an equijoin based on one specified column name

+### Exercise
 1. Join the Oracle database locations and departments table using the location_id column.
 Limit the
 results to location 1400 only.
 ```sql